-Hong Kong police arrest seven from pro-democracy outlet Stand News

-Hong Kong police arrest seven from pro-democracy outlet Stand News and freeze assets worth £5.8m
+Stand News: Hong Kong media outlet shuts down after arrests and freezing of assets

-Arrests were for suspected ‘seditious publications’ offences in the latest crackdown on the media
+The arrests were the latest crackdown on media in Hong Kong

+A pro-democracy media outlet in Hong Kong said it would shut down after police raided its offices on Wednesday, arrested senior staff on suspected “seditious publication” offences, and froze assets worth £5.8m.

+“Because of the situation, Stand News is now stopping operations,” the publication Stand News said in a Facebook post.
+“Acting Editor in Chief Patrick Lam has resigned and all Stand News employees are dismissed.”

-Hong Kong police has made seven arrests related to Hong Kong-based news website Stand News, which it alleged published stories that incited hatred against authorities.
-The police has also seized approximately £47,000 of cash from its offices.
+Hundreds of Hong Kong national security police personnel raided the office earlier in the day and arrested seven people for “seditious publications”.
+Police alleged that the online news site published stories which incited hatred against authorities and officers seized approximately £47,000 of cash from its offices.

+According to the South China Morning Post, police left six hours after the raids began with 33 boxes of potential evidence, including computers and journalistic materials.

+Stand News is the second outlet in Hong Kong to face charges for promoting “seditious materials” after the now-defunct pro-democracy Apple Daily newspaper.
+Its owner, Jimmy Lai, as well as six other senior employees, were slapped with new sedition charges earlier this week.
+Apple Daily has also closed down.

 Register for free to continue reading